barndollarmusic/midi-cpp/README.md

 Documentation coming soon :)

-# Licenses
+## Licenses
 This is free open source software.
 The code in this project is made available under the [Apache-2.0](LICENSES/Apache-2.0.txt) license.
-See [ThirdPartyNotices.txt](ThirdPartyNotices.txt) for license information about the software libraries, assets, and tools this project depends upon.
+See the `ThirdPartyNotices/` folder for information about the software libraries, assets, and tools this project depends upon.

 Source files and `LICENSES/` are annotated and checked using [reuse.software](https://reuse.software/) tools.